yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 A package is marked as deprecated by the publisher.
 Avoid using it, use the alternative provided in the deprecation message instead.

+## YN0067 - `DEPRECATED_NOHOIST_GLOB`

+`nohoist` glob usage is detected accross the project.
+Nohoist globs are considered an anti-pattern in Yarn 2+ and deprecated, because they require micromanagement from the end developers.
+Only `nohoist: true` is considered a valid usage for the `nohoist` feature for defining per-workspace hoisting boundaries.